8 min read

 While most cysts are harmless, certain situations do warrant prompt medical attention:

-The cornerstone of assessment is a transvaginal ultrasound, which provides detailed images of the ovaries and any cysts present.
-An experienced sonographer or gynaecologist can often determine the type and nature of a cyst from its appearance alone.
 In some cases, a blood test for the tumour marker CA125 may be requested, particularly in postmenopausal women or when the ultrasound findings are not entirely straightforward.
-It is worth noting that CA125 can be raised by many benign conditions, including endometriosis, fibroids, and even menstruation, so it must always be interpreted in context.
+It is worth noting that CA125 can be raised by many benign conditions, including endometriosis, fibroids, and even menstruation, so it must always be interpreted in context rather than in isolation.

-Management: from reassurance to surgery
+Management: my decision tree from reassurance to surgery

 Concerned about an ovarian cyst?
 Book a specialist assessment.